-WHO voices deep concern over spread of SARS-like virusMay 24th, 2013 in Diseases, Conditions, Syndromes /
+WHO voices deep concern over spread of SARS-like virusMay 24, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The World Health Organization voiced deep concern Thursday over the SARS-like virus that has killed 22 people in less than a year, saying it might potentially spread more widely between humans.